C O G N I H A B

 With the device collecting data continuously, the practitioner gets a vivid idea of what the patient is experiencing and what the patient is expecting.
 This adds to the patient education engagement as well.

-There is widespread adoption of VR headsets into the healthcare sector owing to these advantages.
+There is widespread adoption of VR headsets in the healthcare sector owing to these advantages.
 Grand View Research has summarized that the virtual reality healthcare market will experience a CAGR of 27.2% from 2021 to 2028.

 This is across applications including surgeries, diagnostics, rehabilitation, training, and healthcare education